Skip to main content

 Treatment

-• Heat rash: Stay in a cool and dry place, keep their rash dry.
-Soothe the rash by using a powder or cream.
+• Heat rash: Stay in a cool and dry place and keep the rash dry.
+Powder or cream may be used to soothe the rash

 Prevention